 Use the Web Configurator to configure and manage the Switch directly in standalone mode or use Nebula Control Center (NCC) to configure and manage the Switch in cloud mode.
-The Nebula Control Center (NCC) is an alternative cloud-based network management system that allows you to remotely manage and monitor the Switch.
-You may also access a minimized version of the Web Configurator in cloud mode.
+The Nebula Control Center (NCC) is an alternative cloud-based network management system that allows you to remotely manage and monitor the Zyxel Nebula Security Appliances (SA), Ethernet Switches (S), and Access Points (AP).
+You may also access the Web Configurator in cloud mode.